linea-analytics/firebase_stripe_shiny/README.md

 The `stripe_functions.R` file contains simple functions that leverage the Stripe API to compare your Firebase users to the list of those who paid for a subscription (your Stripe customers).

+For this implementation, some functions assumes there are two subscriptions (e.g. monthly, yearly) but the same approach should work for any number of products.

 ---

 ### What do I use this?